unixpickle/learnos/README.md

 # TODO

+ * Implement a socket system
  * Create PS/2 driver
- * Implement socket system and test multitasking
+ * Wake up thread when an interrupt is received
  * Replace all appropriate `uint64_t` with `page_t`
- * Implement task dealloc method.

 # Subtrees